 Released: August 7, 2025

 The original GPT-5 arrived as a meaningful jump over GPT-4o, not just in raw benchmarks, but in architecture.
 According to OpenAI’s launch announcement, it was built as a unified system with a fast base model for everyday queries and a deeper reasoning layer (GPT-5 Thinking) that activates automatically when the query demands it.
-A real-time router decides which to use based on complexity, tool needs, and context, so you don’t have to manage it manually.
+A real-time router decides which to use based on complexity, tool needs, and context, so you do not have to manage it manually.

 GPT-5.0 Benchmarks